arkascha/owncloud-shorty/shorty/doc/en/installation.md

 ownClouds web gui (requires admin rights).

-TODO: Diesen Teil nach shorty_admin.md verschieben oder löschen:
+** TODO: Move this part to shorty_admin.md and/or delete it:
 * Basic configuration steps for BOTH types of installation:
 The "Admin" section of the configuration allows to configure a base url to enable usage of the static backend (see [USAGE](shorty_usage.md)).